Jacobhob/ARK-Fund/README.md

 This module is developed for generating portfolio performance simulation results for our structured product. <br>
 The default # of trials is 5.
 You could freely set the number by changing the variable time in Line 36.
 #### Backtest.R:
-This module is developed for generating backtesting results for the portfolio in bear and bull market using empirical data.
+This module is developed for generating backtesting results for the portfolio in bear <br>
+and bull market using empirical data.

 ### Supporting modules:
 #### simulation.R: